 The pest control industry in Ohio is growing steadily.
 Residential and commercial pest control technicians are in demand with government agencies and private organizations.
 Plenty of career opportunities exist for individuals with an Ohio pest control license.
-This guide discusses the licensing process in the pest control industry.
+This guide discusses the licensing process in the

 Ohio requires pest control technicians to get the appropriate licensing to apply pesticides and other chemicals.

 Are There Different Types of Licenses for Ohio?